-The Princo Model L2610 Transmitter is supplied pre-calibrated from the Factory.
+The Princo models L2631 and 2631R transmitters are supplied pre-calibrated from the factory.
 The pre-calibration is established from the application information supplied to Princo Instruments by the customer.
 Information such as probe type, probe mounting geometry, and process material characteristics is used to calculate a "zero capacitance" and a "span capacitance" for the specific application.
-These capacitance values are then used to perform a bench top pre-calibration.
+These capacitance values are then used to perform a bench-top pre-calibration.
 Note that the 0% (4mA output) and 100% (20mA output) points do not have to coincide with 0 and 100% of probe length, but may, within limitations, be set for points up from the bottom or down from the top of the probe.
 Consult the factory for specific "zero offset" limitations.

-In applications where the L2610 is required to measure electrically conductive process materials, the pre-calibration is generally very accurate, and no further field calibration is required.
+In applications where the L2631/L2631R is required to measure electrically conductive process materials, the pre-calibration is generally very accurate, and no further field calibration is required.
 In applications measuring electrically insulating process materials, it is more likely that "trimming" of the zero and span adjustments will be required.